-Did you apply for a residence or temporary visa for New Zealand and suddenly received a letter from an immigration officer?
-The letter is likely to be a PPI letter from the officer asking you to provide further information about your visa application.
+Did you apply for a residence or temporary visa for New Zealand and suddenly receive a letter from an immigration officer?
+The letter is likely to be a PPI letter asking you to provide further information about your visa application.

-While the letter is not a refusal of your visa application, failure to respond to the letter may lead to a refusal.
-At this stage, the officer is concerned with your application and is inviting you to comment and provide evidence regarding their concerns.
+While being sent this letter does not mean that your visa application will be refused, failure to respond to the letter may lead to a refusal.
+At this stage, the officer is concerned with some aspect of your application and is inviting you to comment and perhaps provide additional evidence to address their concerns.

-So, what does PPI stands for, and what is a PPI letter?
+What does PPI stand for, and what is a PPI letter?

 Onshore Applications

-For onshore applicants, potentially prejudicial information is factual or material that will or may adversely affect the outcome of an application.
+For onshore applicants, potentially prejudicial information is information or material that will or may adversely affect the outcome of an application.

 Offshore Applications

-For offshore applicants, potentially prejudicial information is factual or material that:
+For offshore applicants, potentially prejudicial information is information or material that:

-- as not obtained from the applicant or the applicant’s authorised representative or agent; and
+- was not obtained from the applicant or the applicant’s authorised representative or agent; and

-- is not publicly available, or that the applicant is not necessarily aware of; and
+- is not publicly available, or the applicant is not necessarily aware of; and

 - will or may adversely affect the outcome of an application; and